 Engage in activities that require more mental participation from your dog.
 Whether it’s toys that have treat tucked inside or playing a game of hide and seek, mind games help keep your dog bright, engaged, and active even when their body may need a bit of a rest.

-There are so many options to manager your dog's Osteoarthritis, it can be difficult to know which are the right options for your pet.
+There are so many options to manage your dog's Osteoarthritis, it can be difficult to know which are the right options for your pet.
 The CROC team is always available to discuss your pet's case specifically and to help you find a management plan that fits your lifestyle and your dog's needs.
 Our arthritic pups got that way from a lifetime spent at our side, so it's only fair that we return their dedication by treating their aches and pains to the best of our ability.